Now round red roofs stand russet stacks arow:

 And widowed Autumn weeps behind her veil.

-We are busy working to bring Alfred Austin's "An Autumn Picture" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "An Autumn Picture" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "An Autumn Picture" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.